 Watch what happens to the warmer, coloured water.

 The hot, coloured water rises upwards and collects at the top of the cold water.
 It then cools and sinks downwards.
-Eventually all the water will be the same temperature.
+Eventually, all the water will be at the same temperature.

 How does convection work?

 Particles of warm water move more quickly and spread out.
 They rise upwards through denser cooler water which sinks to the bottom where it warms up.
-Eventually all the liquid is the same temperature.
+Eventually, all the liquid is at the same temperature.